Learn

 - Crossed market

 - When two venues disagree enough that opposite positions at each lock in a profit no matter the outcome.
+Rare, and the strongest signal on the board.

-- Closing-line value
+- Closing line value

 - Whether the price moved toward your entry by game time.
 Beating the close is the sharpest proof an edge was real.